Aftercare information

 • A medical spool of sterile surgical suture with measurement markings and assembly instructions, lying on a soft, textured surface.

-You got aftercare film - now what?
+You have aftercare film - now what?

-After your appointment you got aftercare film put on your fresh tattoo.
+After your appointment you got some aftercare film put on your fresh tattoo.
 You can leave this on for up to three days.

 While it’s on you can shower with it, but no submerging it in water.
 It may fill up with some blood, ink and plasma - that’s normal!